birs-math/proposals/README.md

 "Proposals" is a web application for accepting proposals for scientific meetings, such as workshops or conferences, and facilitating the peer-review and selection process at [BIRS](https://www.birs.ca).

-See [the wiki](https://github.com/birs-math/proposals/wiki) for the intial specifications.
+See [the wiki](https://deepwiki.com/birs-math/proposals) for the initial specifications.

 ## Setup Instructions